Developer Tools

 How to use the cron expression explainer

-- 1Type or paste the cron expression — the English translation updates live.
+- 1In Explain mode, type or paste a cron expression.
+The English translation updates live.

-- 3Check the syntax table for what each symbol means.
+- 3Copy the generated expression, and check the syntax table for what each symbol means.

 - 4Confirm the English matches your intent before deploying, and mind the server's time zone.